Sleepwetting Forum

 EnuresisParents an e-mail list for parents of children with enuresis.

 Why say sleepwetting?
+Does that make a difference?

-So how do kids and their families work on this together?
+So, if there are no medical issues to treat, how do kids and their families work on this together?

-Responsible care and support starts with accepting that most causes of sleepwetting are physical and developmental conditions, not things a person has much conscious control over.
-Next a family can work out how to manage the existing sleepwetting, often with external bladder controls such as incontinence pants, diapers, bedpads, medications, etc. [see Management Plans] Once such a plan is in place, it can be easier to focus on using bladder exercises, mental exercises, biofeedback, or other appropriate techniques to develop true inner control.
+Responsible care and support starts with accepting that most causes of sleepwetting are developmental conditions, not things a child has much conscious control over.
+Next a family can work out how to manage the existing sleepwetting, often with external bladder controls such as incontinence pants, bedpads, medications, etc. [See Management Plans]

 Our Sleepwetting Forum Articles: